How I Knew I Had Uterine Cancer?

 Bloating is another common sign of uterine cancers.
 This symptom shows up when liquids build-up in your lower abdomen.
 Also, a steady growth of a lump can lead to such bloating.
 Such stomach-based issues are quite common during later stages of uterine cancers.
 You may have problems such as

-– Difficulties in discharging stools i.e., constipation
+– Difficulties in discharging stools i.e., constipation.

-– Pains in lower part of your abdomen
+– Pains in lower part of your abdomen.

-– Discharge of watery stools and
+– Discharge of watery stools.

 – An inexplicable loss in body weight.